jmsteinw/jmsteinw.github.io/_posts/2015-3-14-Deep-Learning.md

 As a way of practicing this, we are going to use some Deep Learning on the MNIST dataset of numbers to see if we can get a low error rate.
 I couldn't decide which neural network library to use at first, since scikit-learn doesn't really have any.
 I became inspired by this post [here](http://www.pyimagesearch.com/2014/09/22/getting-started-deep-learning-python/) from Dr. Adrian Rosebrock.
 He used the library [nolearn](https://pythonhosted.org/nolearn/), which we will also be using.

 I just found out while writing this that the dbn class of nolearn is being removed entirely for the new version 0.6 and that the author suggests switching to [lasagne](https://github.com/dnouri/nolearn/blob/master/nolearn/lasagne.py).
-If you are going to follow along with this notebook, make sure you have a version prior to nolearn 0.6.
+If you are going to follow along with the IPython Notebook, make sure you have a version prior to nolearn 0.6.

 ## Processing the Images